weekend79/Time-management-software/README.md

 * Verify - There will be a possibility to verify the timestamps from the project manager or admin.
 * History - Search for a particular employee to see all the timestamps, separate the timestamps for each project.
 * Setting - A control panel will be developed to give admin easy control over his Time Manager.
+* Get my Flashed messages displayed in a better and more correct way.
+* Company profile page

 ### Technologies / Support used.
 ---